japio7/inventory-risk-decision-system/README.md

 ## 📊 Risk Model Evaluation

-- Top 20% highest-risk items capture 71% of stockouts
+- Top 20% highest-risk items capture **100% of stockouts**

-- Top 10% capture 52% of stockouts
+This demonstrates the risk scoring system effectively prioritizes critical inventory items by concentrating all observed stockout events within the highest-risk segment.

-This demonstrates the model effectively prioritizes critical inventory.
+Due to the extremely low number of stockout events (4 total), results should be interpreted as prioritization effectiveness rather than traditional predictive performance.
+Small changes in event count can significantly impact percentage-based metrics.

 ___